The School of Modern Languages and Cultures is committed to creating a diverse, equitable,

 Current Projects and Initiatives in SMLC

-- Student Network.
+- Student Networks.
 A team of student coordinators engages groups of students in the following areas: widening participation, Black students, LGBTQI+ students, and disabled students.

 - Staff Pedagogy Reading Group.
 Meets twice per term to discuss issues relating to pedagogy.
 Readings have included topics on gender, decolonising the curriculum, pedagogical inclusivity, student wellbeing, and cultural insight.